The Ring of the "Canossa Emperor"

 Assembly of the sapphire setting

-Due to the special focus on the later effect of each individual detail, a ring replica was finally created, which in my view is already astonishing given the extraordinary charisma of the "Ring des Canossa Kaisers" handed down in the Historical Museum of the Palatinate (there in the collection exhibition "Cathedral Treasure") comes close.
-The deformations of the original were undone in my replica - this is how the ring could have looked during the lifetime of the bishop or the emperor.
+By concentrating particularly on the later effect of each individual detail, I finally created a ring replica that, in my opinion, comes astonishingly close to the extraordinary charisma of the "Ring of the Canossa Emperor" preserved in the Historical Museum of the Palatinate (there in the "Cathedral Treasury" collection exhibition).
+The deformations on the original were undone in my replica - this is how the ring could have looked during the lifetime of the bishop or emperor.

 Canossa arcade version